pscott-au/mojolicious-xero-public-app-demo/README.md

 ## TO DO

+NB: AS AT 3rd May - I have seen this application failing with not moving beyond '## REQUESTING ACCESS TOKEN' state - issue under investigation.

 Currently once you have a valid session the Company details are retrieved and used to construct the welcome screen with the name of the user's company and a few buttons to access Xero API endpoints. **These buttons don't do anything at the moment.**
 I am in the process of adding this functionality to retreive and provide nicely formatted data.